Best Bed in a Box Mattresses of 2022

 Although Nectar says it’s designed for the hot sleeper, we give this mattress a middle-of-the-road cooling score of 7.75/10.
 Also, people above 250 pounds might find that the Nectar lacks the firmness and depth (12″) to properly support them.

 - People with back or shoulder pain

 - Sleepers who toss and turn

-The Original Casper mattress is their most popular model in addition to being one of our favorite beds in a box, and it is easy to see why.
-The memory foam layers work together to create a mattress that is responsive, motion isolating, and pressure relieving – a good combination for one of the best mattresses for side sleepers.
+The original Casper mattress is its most popular model in addition to being one of our favorite bed in a box products, and it is easy to see why.
+The memory foam layers work together to create a mattress that delivers solid spine alignment and pressure relief—a good combination for one of the best mattresses for side sleepers.

 Read our full Casper mattress review.

 - Side sleepers